antea-p/IT255-Animal-Adoption/README.md

 # Animal Adoption
 Animal Adoption is a web application I have developed as part of college project, with Angular 15.2 + Bootstrap + json-server.
 It features a simple interface where visitors can browse an animal catalog, learn more about each animal, and complete an adoption process.
-Rather than focus on aesthetical appearance, I chose to implement robust
+Rather than focus on aesthetical appearance, I chose to implement robust.

+**Disclaimer**:
+The application was done as a college project, and as such, the focus was on implementing core functionality, rather than on robust security.
+In other words, the passwords were NOT encrypted, hashed, salted, nor otherwise secured during transmission and/or storage.
+Needless to say, this would not be done in production-ready application.

 ## Instructions